 How To Make A Lighter Version

 I'll be the first to admit that this healthy pumpkin pie smoothie is heavy.
-As a protein shake, it is loaded up on healthy fats which is why it makes two mini servings.
+As a protein shake, it is loaded with healthy fats, which is why it makes two mini servings.

-Likewise, if you're focusing more on calories you may want a lighter version of the pumpkin spice smoothie.
-This is what you do:
+If you're focusing more on calories and want a lighter version of the pumpkin spice smoothie, this is what you do:

-- don't top the pumpkin pie spice smoothie with anything.
+- Avoid extra toppings: Don't top the pumpkin pie spice smoothie with anything.
 Just drink as is.
 The coconut cream and pecans add up!

-- skip the coconut cream in the smoothie and simply replace it with more almond milk or hemp milk.
+- Change the milk: Skip the coconut cream in the smoothie and simply replace it with more almond milk or hemp milk.

 In other words, all of those swaps will make this protein pumpkin smoothie a little bit lighter while still maintaining an amazing flavor, similar to these pumpkin protein muffins.